-CAPE FEAR?
+CAPE Fear?

 Now, for the really scary part.
 The latest Shiller PE equals 29.2, which is the highest level since 2002.
 Obviously, that's not great news.
 Based on history, we have to assume that the real return on the S&P 500 Index won't be much above zero in the coming decade (see first chart again).
 Perhaps Keimling's scatter plot offers some solace as it points out that the actual returns can deviate quite a bit from the average.
 There have been some occasions where the CAPE topped 30 while the subsequent return still topped 10%.

 I should not bet on this happening for the S&P 500 Index, however.
-For most part these results are linked to countries where structural changes in the composition of the equity market took place.
+For most part, these results are linked to countries where structural changes in the composition of the equity market took place.
 This argument is not valid concerning the S&P 500 Index.
 In addition, historical return data for the S&P 500 Index don't provide much room for optimism either.
-In just one out of the 23 months, in which the US CAPE ratio stood between 27 and 31, hence comparable to the current CAPE level, did the subsequent average 10-year real return manage to top 4%.
+In just one out of the 23 months, in which the US CAPE ratio stood between 27 and 31, hence comparable to the current CAPE level, did the subsequent average ten-year real return manage to top 4%.

 Contrary, the real return was negative in eight of those 23 months.
 And what if Siegel's earnings definition is used to push down the CAPE ratio?
-Even then historical data suggest your return probably won't top 2% in the coming ten years.
+Even then historical data suggest your return probably won't top 2% in the coming 10 years.
 Therefore, it seems fair to conclude that a high valuation of US stocks, as measured by the Shiller PE, does imply low returns going forward.
 Fortunately, the CAPE ratio for other regions is significantly lower.
 In fact, in Europe, Japan and emerging countries valuations are below average.
 There is still return to be made, but just not on US equities.

 Sources: